The hanging chain problem in the sphere and in the hyperbolic plane: The hanging chain problem in the hyperbolic plane

 In this section, the hanging chain problem in the hyperbolic plane $\h^2$ is investigated.
-The model for $\h^2$ will be the upper half-plane $(\r^2_{+},\langle,\rangle)$, where $\r^2_+=\{(x,y)\in\r^2:y>0\}$ and the metric is $\langle,\rangle=\frac{dx^2+dy^2}{y^2}$.
+The model for $\h^2$ will be the upper half-plane $(\r^2_{+},g)$, where $\r^2_+=\{(x,y)\in\r^2:y>0\}$ and the metric is $g=\frac{dx^2+dy^2}{y^2}$.

-The hanging chain problem in hyperbolic plane is richer than in Euclidean plane because there are various ways of measuring the weight of a curve.
-Besides taking the (hyperbolic) distance to a given geodesic, there is also the possibility to consider the horocycle distance to this geodesic.
-Moreover, horocycles can also serve as reference lines to measure the weight of the curve.
-Horocycles have some analogies with the straight-lines of $\r^2$ and provide a new kind of geometry in $\h^2$ called the horospherical geometry (\cite{iz}).
-This section is divided in three subsections according this variety of choices: \begin{enumerate} \item Hyperbolic catenary: the reference line is a geodesic and the height is the hyperbolic distance. \item Hyperbolic horo-catenary: the reference line is a geodesic and the height is the horocycle distance. \item Horo-catenary: the reference line is a horocycle and the height is the hyperbolic distance. \end{enumerate} Let $\gamma\colon [a,b]\to\h^2$ be a regular curve parametrized by $\gamma(t)=(u(t),v(t))$.
-The energy to minimize in all these situations is of type
+The hanging chain problem in the hyperbolic plane is richer than in the Euclidean plane because there are several possibilities of reference lines and potential energies.
+We will consider the situation that a horocycle is a reference line.
+Horocycles have some analogies with the straight-lines of $\r^2$ and provide the so-called horospherical geometry \cite{iz}.
+This section is divided in three parts according to this variety of choices: \begin{enumerate} \item Hyperbolic catenary: the reference line is a geodesic and the potential energy is calculated along geodesics of $\h^2$. \item Hyperbolic horo-catenary: the reference line is a geodesic and the potential energy is calculated along horocycles of $\h^2$. \item Horo-catenary: the reference line is a horocycle and the potential energy is calculated along geodesics of $\h^2$. \end{enumerate}